Touch Screen Gaskets, Display Gaskets, LCD Gaskets

 The gasket thickness will depend on the designed gap in the enclosure, the fastening scheme, rigidity of the housing and the level of sealing required.
 Many touch screen gaskets are thin and soft but as the display gets larger the tolerance stacks typically get larger as well.
 This may require a thicker gasket depending on the fastener locations.

-PORON microcellular urethane foams are designed for electronic applications, therefore there are many standard, off-the-shelf thickness and firmness options available.
+PORON microcellular urethane foams are designed for electronic applications, therefore there are many standards, off-the-shelf thickness and firmness options available.
 Further, PORON is cast to an accurate thickness tolerance.
 PORON in thickness of .062″ and greater is cast to ± 10%.
 This is a very tight tolerance for a cellular gasketing material.

 Designing the touch panel gasket for manufacturability can keep costs down – both part cost and touch panel assembling cost.
 For mid- and high-volume quantities, die cutting is the preferred method.
 A steel rule die can be produced quickly and inexpensively to allow the gasket to be kiss-cut against the adhesive release liner.
 Kiss-cutting allows the gasket installer to peel the gasket from a roll.
 Kiss-cut parts drastically improve throughput during assembly as compared to individually removing a liner from a loose part.